Criminal Procedure Rules

 Rule 3.10 states that the court may also require a party to identify witness issues; points of law; evidence or issues of presentation; and setting a timetable in order to manage the trial or an appeal.

-Rule 3.11 provides that forms set out in the Practice direction must be used and the court must provide a record of directions given in a case.
-In addition Part 5 of the CrimPR provides that the forms set out in the CCPD shall be used as appropriate in connection with the rules to which they apply.
+Rule 3.11 provides that forms set out in the CPD must be used and the court must provide a record of directions given in a case.
+In addition Part 5 of the CrimPR provides that the forms set out in the CPD shall be used as appropriate in connection with the rules to which they apply.

-The CCPD supplements the Rules in Part 3 of the Criminal Procedure Rules.
+The Criminal Practice Directions 2013 (CPD) supplement the Rules in Part 3 of the Criminal Procedure Rules 2013 (CPR).

 Case management in the Crown Court

-Paragraph V.41 of the CCPD provides the case detail forms which are set out at Annex E to be completed in all cases tried on indictment.
-These include cases sent, committed or transferred for trial and the Plea and Case Management Hearing form (PCMH).
+Paragraph IV.41 of the CPD provides the case detail forms which are set out at Annex E to be completed in all cases tried on indictment.
+These include forms for cases sent, committed or transferred for trial and the Plea and Case Management Hearing form (PCMH).

 Cases sent for trial